-The Reformation marked the transition from the Christendom of Merry Olde England and its philosophy of live and let live to todays’ Christians whom Pastor Chuck Baldwin said (here) were “as mean and nasty as any unchurched person.”
-Merry Olde England had lasted roughly from the time of Aquinas to Luther.
+The Reformation marked the transition from the Christendom of Merrie Olde England and its philosophy of live and let live to todays’ Christians, whom Pastor Chuck Baldwin said (here) were “as mean and nasty as any unchurched person.”
+Merrie Olde England had lasted roughly from the time of Aquinas to Luther.
 The Reformation left England devastated, impoverished, and degraded.
-The Protestant writer Cobbett went on to state that the confiscation of the property of the guilds, hospitals, and alms houses, and even the introduction of married clergy, were all calculated to injure the poor and deprive them of their inheritance.
-Prior to the Reformation the existing two class society provided security to all.
+The Protestant writer Cobbett would state that the confiscation of the property of the guilds, hospitals, and alms houses, and even the introduction of married clergy, were all calculated to injure the poor and deprive them of their inheritance.
+Prior to the Reformation the existing two-class society provided security to all.
 The nobles defended this world, and the clergy opened the way to the next.
 The peasants provided the food and other material needs of the whole society and everyone had security in their social relationships in that they occupied positions of social status that satisfied their psychic needs for companionship, economic security, a foreseeable future, and a purpose for their efforts.
-The new middles class that forced its way between the two older classes had none of these things, no status, no permanence, and no security.
-Psychic insecurity became the keynote of the new middle class outlook, an outlook that was forever to change the world.
+The new middle class that forced its way between the two older classes had none of these things, no status, no permanence, and no security.
+Psychic insecurity became the keynote of the new middle-class outlook, an outlook that was to change the world forever.

 The accumulated wealth of the church was stolen to finance the wars of Henry VIII and to establish the fortunes of a new upper class.
 The spirit of looting unleashed by the Reformation was carried to the furthest outposts of the young empire, and in India “misgovernment impoverished the people, the savings of long years were exhausted, and when in 1770, a drought brought famine, the resources of the people failed, and they perished by millions.”
 In Glasgow the rapacious Presbyterian merchants were busy exploiting the American tobacco farmer who resented it and “grew restive under the yoke of British Imperialism. ” The Glasgow merchants were probably as much to blame for the American Revolution as anyone.
 Plunder was the solution for debt, and just as the king and his cronies plundered the church, the East India Company plundered India, and the Elizabethan pirates plundered the Spanish Main.
 Today, the corporate pirates plunder through low wages, offshoring, outsourcing, and by population replacement.
 There appears to be a general consent that the more powerful in practice something is, the less often it is expressed in words.
 An example being that Christian morals have no place in business.
 C. H. Douglas was born into this ongoing turmoil.